ionoid/mkiot/README.md

-# Make IoT - Build IoT Apps
+# Make IoT - Build Edge and IoT Apps

 A wrapper around `debootstrap` to build lightweight IoT Apps.

-## Build Spec
+## Introduction

-`mkiot` make it simple to build IoT apps artifacts that are ready to be deployed to IoT devices.
+`mkiot` makes it simple to build IoT apps artifacts that are ready to be deployed to Edge or IoT devices.

 Internally It uses `debootstrap` and other classic Linux tools. `mkiot` provides these benefits: